 WHO WILL BE DOING THE SURGERY?

 Your orthopedic surgeon will be performing your surgery.
-Typically, an assistant will help during the procedure.
-You or your insurance may be billed separately for this assistant's services.
+An assistant often helps during the surgery.
+You or your insurance may be billed separately for the assistant's services.

 WILL I BE AWAKE DURING THE SURGERY?